 We have called this year’s programme lllumination.
 On 16th December 1999, on Beethoven’s 229th birthday, there was a gamma-ray explosion that was the largest ever observed in the universe.
 The afterglow of the explosion, which was dubbed the ‘Beethoven Burst’, was also the brightest and most enduring.
 A resemblance of old Ludwig himself, both as an eruptive force in his own time and in his radiance and influence on composers that followed him.
 The explosion occurred a year before Beethoven´s 230th birthday.
 In the same vain we present our program a year after his 250th anniversary, not due to a cosmic reaction, but to the global situation we have all been affected by.
-We’ll be presenting selected works by the master himself in this belated anniversary year, including his last three piano sonatas played by the legendary Elisabeth Leonskaja.
-In addition, key works by composers who in various ways had a close bond to him.
+We’ll be presenting selected works by the master himself plus key works by composers who in various ways had a close bond to him.

 Schubert had a deeply reverential relationship to Beethoven and admired him hugely.
 He no doubt found himself living as much in Beethoven’s shadow as in his light.
 When Schubert heard Beethoven’s late String Quartet in C-sharp minor, he asked: “What is left for the rest of us to compose?”
 We’ll be presenting several of Schubert’s works, and devoting one late evening to boundless sweetness and equally boundless tristesse with his song cycle ‘Die Schöne Müllerin’, performed by the outstanding tenor Nicky Spence and his regular accompanist Dylan Perez.
-We have three brilliant pianists from the Russian sphere, Leonskaja in actuality from Georgia.
-The other two are Polina Leschenko, forceful and consummate in the grand style, and Marina Kan Selvik, who has become Norwegian and is now securing ever-larger assignments.
+We have three brilliant pianists with us.
+Two Russians - Polina Leschenko, forceful and consummate in the grand style, and Marina Kan Selvik, who has become Norwegian and is now securing ever-larger assignments.
 Then our own Christian Ihle Hadland, a musician´s musician of the highest level.

 “What is left for the rest of us to compose?”